 I know when I was younger, I was very angry with my dad when he was on drugs.
 I felt like he was choosing drugs over my sister and I. Sometimes thinking that my life would’ve been different if I had my dad fully in my life.
 A lot of folks don’t realize how frustrating it trying to talk to your parent when they are in their moment.
 My dad being on drugs did sorta made me look at things differently.
 I don’t try to get excited about people, places or things.
 I believe that my father and I relationship is getting better one day at a time.
 Truly understanding from my dads point of view I am more open and more motivating with my dad.

 Before you want to talk about a person dealing with substance, understand maybe that this person is gong through something.
 Pray that God keeps his loving arms around them.

-Comment below and tell me if you have anxiety, what do you do to handle it.
+Comment below and tell me if you know anyone within their addiction.